abdullahridwan/Checklist/README.md

 # To Do
-- Done with app and currently using on my phone.
+- Done with app and currently using on my phone
 - Add in Gifs on how it looks like